Skip to section

 Include: Strong Action Verbs.

-Recruiters want to see competencies which demonstrate your skills and experience in solving organisational problems.
+Australian recruiters want to see competencies that demonstrate your skills and experience in solving organisational problems.
 In other words, power and purpose.

 The easiest way to inject both power and purpose into your resume is by ensuring that your resume includes carefully selected action verbs.
 For example: